KFlaws/KFlaws-SNQ-FAA-Data/research-assessment.md

 ## Basic requirements

-Basic requirements for the dataset are as follows:
+Basic requirements for the dataset are as follows: Dataset is "Expanded_VP_EEG_SNQ.csv"

 ## Assessment